-Located 200 km south of Budapest, not too far from the borders of Croatia and Serbia, Pécs is a small, little-known pearl of a city: a two-thousand year old gem which has (fittingly) been named European Capital of Culture 2010.
+Located 200 km south of Budapest, not too far from the borders of Croatia and Serbia, Pécs is a small, little-known pearl of a city: a two-thousand year old gem which almost reminds one of a small-scale Vienna.

 A city of students and rock music

 A youthful and dynamic city with a sizable student population, Pécs has a thriving musical and contemporary art scene along with a highly impressive historical legacy.
 The first Hungarian city to receive the European Capital of Culture title, Pécs is fiercely protective of its cultural independence with regard to Budapest.
 It is, in fact, the only city in Hungary to boast four theatres and a renowned philharmonic orchestra.
 Pécs is also home to nearly a dozen top-notch rock groups, as groups which make a name for themselves here have a shot at national fame and an enduring career without having to move to the capital.

 Its excellent and renowned university, founded in 1367, attracts an international blend of students (from as far away as California and China) who flock to the city’s many cafés and bars from Thursday night on.

 Like the rest of Hungary, the city is a veritable melting pot, with German, Croatian and Serbian influences.
 In Pécs - and this is unique in Hungary - Gypsies can study in their own language, from infant school to university.
 Moreover, many signs of the Ottoman occupation are still visible today: Pécs lays claim to the country’s best-preserved mosque.
 The city, relatively unscathed by the succession of 20th century wars, also has a fine synagogue on Kossuth tér (Kossuth Square).